Colombia/Venezuela Border Crisis

 Health Care: Pharmacies and hospitals in Venezuela have severe shortages of medicine and supplies and inadequate staffing as medical professionals leave the country.
 Even in locations where medical services are available in Venezuela, falling wages and hyperinflation have put medical care out of reach for many families.

-Response: Americares has set up clinics on the border to meet the primary health care needs of migrants.
+Response: Americares has set up clinics in towns near the border or where Venezuelans have settled to meet the primary health care needs of migrants.

 Health Care at the Border

 Americares is now operating four medical clinics in Colombia to provide essential primary care services and access to medicine for migrants fleeing the humanitarian crisis in Venezuela.
-The clinics, located near the Venezuelan border, are established in coordination with the Colombian Ministry of Health and will offer primary care services at no cost for children and adults six days a week through August 2019.
+The clinics, located near the Venezuelan border and in areas where Venezuelans have settled, are established in coordination with the Colombian Ministry of Health and will offer primary care services at no cost for children and adults six days a week through August 2019.
 These facilities are helping to alleviate the strain the influx of Venezuelans has placed on the Colombian health system.
 Local health centers have reported a decrease in patient visits since the Americares clinics opened.

 Our Work Around the World